sedi-ghiasi/LA588_Sedi/projctproposal/proposal.md

 - A graph showing how much the neighborhoods differ based on density and greening ratio.
 - A choropleth map illustrating the density of each neighborhood in the city.
 - Adding a popup to the map, which shows each neighborhood's identity.
+- An interactive map showes the mcroclimate category of each neighbeorhood- I will use Arc GIS pro for this map.